LinkedMink/node-route53-dynamic-dns/README.md

 npx node-route53-dynamic-dns iam-policy
 ```

-After the configuration has been set, execute the packages main function.
+After the configuration has been set, execute the packages main command.

 ```sh
 npx node-route53-dynamic-dns